thegoldentoilet/mulberry/README.md

 # Getting Started

-The Mulberry command line toolkit is supported on OSX Lion and Snow Lion

-It will probably work on:
+The Mulberry command line toolkit is supported on OSX Lion and Snow Lion, but it will probably work on [Ubuntu](https://github.com/Toura/mulberry/wiki/Common-Ubuntu-Installation-Issues) and it's possible to get it to work on Windows [with some effort](https://github.com/Toura/mulberry/wiki/Windows-Installation).

-* Windows 7 64-bit via Cygwin
-* Ubuntu 11 64-bit

 ## Installation

-Make sure you have the dependencies
+Make sure you have the dependencies installed:

 - Ruby 1.8.7
 - RubyGems / Bundler
 - Java
 - curl

 Download the [latest release](https://github.com/Toura/mulberry/tags), or clone the repository into a directory of your choosing: